thomasperi/mojl/docs/templates.md

 ## Templates

+Each Mojl module can optionally contain a template for generating output.
+The nature of that output depends on how you're using Mojl.
+You can:

-Templates generate output.
-You can either use Mojl as a static site generator by having your templates output whole HTML pages, or you can have them output templates for another SSG or backend framework.
+1. Use Mojl as a static site generator by having your templates output final HTML code;
+2. Output in another template language for another SSG or backend framework to use; or
+3. Choose not to use Mojl's templates at all, and instead write templates directly in another language to be dealt with separately.

+This documentation explores only the first case.

+### Format

 Mojl templates are written in JavaScript using native features instead of in a separate template language: